-Discover how the Canadian electric scooter brand Apollo designed the Phantom (preorders open NOW) and what the ESG team thinks of the prototype
+Discover how the Canadian electric scooter brand Apollo designed the Phantom and what the ESG team thinks of the prototype

 Engineering an all-new model of an electric scooter is an arduous task, as so many scooters in the market are slight variations on the same design.
 Enter the Phantom, the first electric scooter fully designed by Apollo that directly addresses requested features based on feedback from thousands of riders, including the need for a rock solid stem, effective lighting, and intuitive display.